 I also like Gather restaurant which is perfect for Sunday brunch at 4539 N. Lincoln.
 Both my friend and I loved the omelet!!
 They have a cozy interior space and great outdoor space for summer dining.

 Next door at 4535 N. Lincoln is The Warbler, opened by the same team behind Gather.
 They have a great menu of American comfort food and vegetarian dishes.
 I thought the food was excellent.
 I enjoyed the baked mussels long with the cauliflower and asparagus sides.
 They have outdoor seating for the warmer months.
 I thought the service and the sleek contemporary design also helped make it a great experience.

-I also enjoy Yogurt Square for frozen yogurt, sorbet and gelato at 4701 N. Lincoln.
+I also enjoy Market Square (formerly Yogurt Square) for frozen yogurt, sorbet and gelato at 4701 N. Lincoln.
 I have been several times and always like sitting on their outside patio.